COVID-19 is the new normal normal and we all have a part to play to minimise our COVID-19 exposure.

 - Wear a mask

-- Keep a safe distance of about 1.5 metres from others
+- Keep a safe distance of a metre from others

 - Carry a sanitiser / wash your hands frequently with water and soap